 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion requests clarification of that. representing an investment values and sensitivity analysis.
 The US\$ 100,000 investment shall be attributed to global costs of Research and Development. is considered adequate on Brazilian labor price.
 Therefore this CL is closed.
 CL 4 The results of the NPV analyses were presented to considering the electricity price establish by the contract with electricity supplier and the aluminium price according London Metal Exchange.
-However, the price on August 2007 reached only US\$ 2,500/ton Al. DNV requests clarification of what date was considered. dingaluminium tonne.
-This adopted valuewas of the last month before the localprice0/tonThese considered spreadsheets are on The choice of aluminium price can be considered justified.
+However, the price on August 2007 reached only US\$ 2,500/ton Al. DNV requests clarification of what date was considered.
+B.3.3 US\$ 2800,00 was the conservative price presented taking into account the fluctuation of the increasing cost of the aluminium tonne.
+This adopted value was of the last month before the local stakeholder process, that is, July 2007.
+These considered spreadsheets are on Annex 01.
+The choice of aluminium price can be considered justified.
 Also considering the price of US\$2,300 of December 2005, the project is still additional.
 Therefore this CL is closed.
 CL 5 A sensitive analysis was carrying on but not described in the spreadsheet.
 DNV requests to include this.
 B.3.3 The sensitivity analysis is inserted on ALBRAS_Economic Analysis_10Sep07cer0.
 Detailed sensitive analyses included in the spreadsheet "ALBRAS Economic Analysis 10Set07cer0" is acceptable and could evidence that the project is still additional with changes in the aluminium and electricity price.
 Therefore this CL is closed.
 CL 6 The starting date of the CDM project activity is 01 May 2005.
-The intention to develop incremental improvement under CDM project was defined after ALBRAS reach the stability in AE frequency of 0.21 AE/pot per day in March 2005 and when the AM0030 was B.3.4 Project's starting date was May 2005.
+The intention to develop incremental improvement under CDM project was defined after ALBRAS reach the stability in AE frequency of 0.21 AE/pot per day in March 2005 and when the AM0030 (version B.3.4 Project's starting date was May 2005.
 However, ALBRAS has knowledge on the CDM issues since 2002, upon invitation to attend a World Bank's program on project possibilities.
 From this date on, despite uncertainties arisen during this period, ALBRAS provided The complementary evidence of a MGM proposal to develop CDM project at ALBRAS issued on November 2004 and others evidences demonstrates that ALBRAS took into account the CDM before implementation of project.
 Therefore this CL is closed.